Cluster structures on braid varieties: Construction of cluster structures

-where $\Delta_{\omega_{i}}$ is the generalized principal minor associated to the fundamental weight $\omega_i$. \end{itemize} Part $(3)$ also holds for a right inductive weave. \end{theorem}
+\item[$(3)$] Let $u_{v} := u_{\s}$ be the $u$-variable associated to the south edge $e_{\s}$ of $v$.
+Then \end{itemize} Part $(3)$ also holds for a right inductive weave. \end{theorem}

-\begin{proof} For Part (1), all edges $e$ of the weave to the left of $v$, including the left incoming edge at $v$, go all the way to the top, and thus we have $\g_{v'}(e)=0$ and $u_e=1$.
-On the right incoming edge at $v$, we have the matrix $B_i(\tz)\chi_i(u)$ and, if we move $\chi_i(u)$ to the right as in Lemma \ref{lem: z to z tilde}, then $\tz$ would not change.
+\begin{proof} For Part (1), all edges $e$ of the weave to the left of $v$, including the northwest edge $e_{\nw}$ at $v$, go all the way to the top, and thus we have $\g_{v'}(e)=0$ and $u_e=1$.
+On the northeast edge $e_{\neast}$ at $v$, we have the matrix $B_i(\tz)\chi_i(u)$ and, if we move $\chi_i(u)$ to the right as in Lemma \ref{lem: z to z tilde}, then $\tz$ would not change.
 Therefore $\tz=z$.\\